kevinsupendi/intern-pendi/Documentation/quickstart.md

 1. Go to terraform directory
 2. Configure the cloud provider in terraform/gce/terraform.tfvars, especially **project_id** and **cred_path**.
 Here is how to get gce json credentials for cred_path
 [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), change the file path to your liking
 3. Configure other variables in terraform/gce/terraform.tfvars.
-Multi master setup is not yet supported
+Multi master setup is now supported.
+If you have num_master > 1, Terraform will automatically create Load Balancer for master.
+4. Master ip is created sequentially from ip_offset variable.
+If there are 2 master and ip_offset 2 and subnet range 10.20.0.0/24, then master-1 will have IP 10.20.0.2 and master-2 10.20.0.3.
+5. Lb_offset variable will be used if num_master > 1.
+Change it so it will not collide with master and node IPs
-4. Now open terminal in the same directory, run command :
+6. Now open terminal in the same directory, run command :

     ```
     terraform get
     terraform apply
     ```

+    Later if you want to delete or want to restart setup, use this command to delete all resources :

+    ```
+    terraform destroy
+    ```

-5. If the command ran succesfully, you should have Kubernetes cluster running
+7. If the command ran succesfully, you should have Kubernetes cluster running

 You could check if the nodes has registered using this command in master instance